American Express Foundation

 The American Express Foundation does not have a public application process.
 The Foundation does not accept unsolicited applications for funding and operates on an invitation-only basis.
 All prospective grantees must be invited to submit a grant application and will receive specific details to complete their application should they be invited.

-Organizations may introduce themselves by emailing communitygiving@aexp.com with their business contact, organizational objective, and website.
-However, due to the volume of incoming requests, the Foundation does not respond to every inquiry and will only respond if further conversation is of mutual interest.
+Organisations may introduce themselves by emailing communitygiving@aexp.com with their business contact, organisational objective, and website.
+However, due to the volume of incoming requests, the Foundation does not respond to every enquiry and will only respond if further conversation is of mutual interest.

-For the American Express Leadership Academy program, applications do open to the public annually through the Common Purpose website for the following year's cohorts.
+For the American Express Leadership Academy programme, applications do open to the public annually through the Common Purpose website for the following year's cohorts.

 Getting on Their Radar